 In addition, the secretion of secretin is increased by the products of the digestion of proteins that bathe the mucosa of the upper small intestine.

-The release of secretin is inhibited by H2 antagonists, which reduce the secretion of gastric acid.
+The release of secretin is inhibited by H2 antagonists, which reduce gastric acid secretion.
 As a result, if the pH in the duodenum increases above 4.5, secretin can not be released.

 Secretin works mainly to neutralize the pH in the duodenum, allowing the digestive enzymes of the pancreas (for example, pancreatic amylase and pancreatic lipase) to function optimally.